 Through explicit philosophies we hope to educate young men in the way of St Marcellin Champagnat so that they have the courage and confidence to develop traits similar to those modelled by Marcellin himself.
 Pastoral care is a strong feature of the College.

-The Brother Ignatius Centre, catering to the needs of boys in Years 5 and 6, is also an integral part of the College and its pastoral care structure.
+The Primary School, catering to the needs of boys in Years 5 and 6, is also an integral part of the College and its pastoral care structure.

 It is a welcoming place where the younger students are cared for and initiated into the Marist community and its ethos.
 Due to their stage of development and learning needs, students in the primary school are cared for by the Year 5/6 Pastoral Leader and their classroom teachers in a horizontal pastoral care model.